warpstreamlabs/bento/website/docs/components/processors/schema_registry_encode.md

 ### `avro_nested_schemas`

 Whether Avro Schemas are nested.
 If true bento will resolve schema references.
+(Up to a maximum depth of 100)

 Type: `bool`